 Master of Science in Accounting

-The Master of Science in Accounting (MS Accounting) is a 36 semester credit hours degree program (18-24 months) at the Naveen Jindal School of Management.
-The program is offered both on-campus and online to better enable students and professionals to develop skills needed to practice in various professional accounting fields as well as prepare them to be eligible to sit for the CPA exam, subject to the requirements of each state’s board of public accountancy.
+The Master of Science in Accounting (MS Accounting) is a minimum 36 semester credit hour degree program (18-24 months) at the Naveen Jindal School of Management.
+The purpose of the program is to equip students with the tools and skills needed to practice in various professional accounting fields as well as prepare them to be eligible to sit for the CPA exam, subject to the requirements of each state’s board of public accountancy.

 - Connect with the Director